ropg/hyper-pi/README.md

 * Install 'netsurf', a tiny browser that renders a bit better than chromium on such a narrow display.<br><br>`sudo apt install netsurf`

 * Reboot and wait for the system to come back.<br><br>`sudo reboot`

-&nbsp;

-## Using the system

-You should now be able to toggle the keyboard on and off by hitting the little keyboard icon in the top left of the screen.